dewiniaid/gs4-lich-scripts/Foreach.md

        until you are out of roundtime)

 ## Changelog

+### Version 0.10.5 (2019-06-20)
+  * Properly unsilence ourselves when we send actual commands.
+Previously, people who trusted Foreach could not see the commands it sent.
+Now, only commands related to determining your initial inventory are squelched.
+  * You can now `;foreach q=/pattern/ in ...` to do regular expression matches.

 ### Version 0.10.4 (2019-06-20)
   * Made multiple fixes to 'giveitem'.
 It should actually be recognized as a command again.